hakim-ali/adal-nuxt-portal/README.md

 # Authentication with Azure AD with Adal.js in NuxtJS

-### 1- Setup Vuejs with Nuxt.js framework
+### 1- Setup Vue.js application with Nuxt.js framework

-The first thing to to create vue.js project with Nuxt.js framework using Using [create-nuxt-app](https://nuxtjs.org/docs/2.x/get-started/installation) and you can do that by running the preceding command.
+The first thing is to create a vue.js project with Nuxt.js framework using [create-nuxt-app](https://nuxtjs.org/docs/2.x/get-started/installation) and you can do that by running the preceding command.

 ```
 yarn create nuxt-app <project-name>